 The Role of Nutrition in Dentistry

 The connection between oral health and overall wellness is undeniable.
 Yet, many overlook the role of nutrition in dentistry when maintaining a healthy smile.
-This is where health centered dentistry comes into play, ensuring that every aspect of a person's wellbeing is considered.
+Health-centered dentistry ensures that every aspect of a person's well-being is considered.

 In this article, we delve into the role of nutrition in dentistry.
-We'll explore how dietary choices impact your oral health and how health centered dentistry can guide you.
+We'll explore how dietary choices impact oral health and how health-centered dentistry can guide you.

 Understanding Health Centered Dentistry

-Health centered dentistry is a holistic approach to dental care.
-It considers the mouth as an integral part of the body, not an isolated system.
+Health-centered dentistry is a holistic approach to dental care.
+It considers the mouth an integral part of the body, not an isolated system.

 This approach emphasizes the role of nutrition, lifestyle, and systemic health in maintaining oral wellness.
 It's about creating a balance that promotes overall health, not just treating dental issues.